tri-cods/github-pages/themes.md

 - Here is an example course site from Swarthmore by Professor Rachel Sagner Buurma, English 035: [ The Rise of the Novel (and the rise of social media)](https://github.com/rbuurma/rise-2018/blob/master/Syllabus/Rise2018Syllabus.md)

+You can change the theme of your site to any publicly available theme on GitHub.
+You are not limited to the themese offered when you first created your github pages site.

+1) Find a theme that suits your purposes [here](https://github.com/topics/jekyll-themes)
+2) Having activated GitHub pages (see earlier section), go to your repository and find the `_config.yml` file.
+3) Click on the file and then click on the pencil icon to `Edit this file`
+4) Add a line to the file like this `remote_theme: minicomp/ed`.
+Here `minicomp` is the author's name and `ed` is the repository name.

 [Alex Gil](https://www.elotroalex.com/) and [Marii Nyrop](http://marii.info/) at Columbia University Libraries have developed two custom themes for academic purposes.